Women in combat: History

+Countries and regions

 Australia

 The Australian military began a five-year plan to open combat roles to women in 2011.
 Front line combat roles opened in January 2013.

 The positions women will now be able to fill are: Navy Ordnance disposal divers, airfield and ground defense guards, infantry, artillery and armored units.
 Australia is one of nineteen countries which includes women in its direct combat forces.
 During Australia's participation in World War II, the Australian military created a sub-branch of each of its armed forces specifically for females.
 In 1977, the Royal Australian Air Force was the first Australian service to fully integrate women.
 The Australian Army was next, in 1979, followed by the Royal Australian Navy in 1985.
 Servicewomen's combat restrictions were eased beginning in 1990.
 In 2011, Defence Minister Stephen Smith announced that the Australian Cabinet had lifted all gender-based restrictions for women in combat.